1. Make use of Humidifiers

 10. Utilize Stick-On Felt Protectors

-Place stick-on felt defenders under the legs of furniture to avoid scraping and scratching of the floor.
+Place stick-on felt defenders under the legs of furniture to avoid scraping and scratching the floor.
 Supplant them regularly to keep up your hardwood floor in good condition.

 11. Expel sticky materials with ice